brunoxd13/brunoxd13/README.md

 <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.herokuapp.com?font=Ubuntu&size=35&duration=2500&pause=1000&color=60517c&center=true&vCenter=true&random=false&width=1000&lines=Welcome+to+my+GitHub;My+name+is+Bruno+Russi;I'm+a+DevOps+engineer" alt="Typing SVG" /></a>

 Hello, my name is **Bruno Russi**.
-I am a **DevOps Engineer** with 10 years of experience in the tech industry.
+I am a **DevOps Engineer** with over 10 years of experience in the tech industry.
 During my career, I have also worked as a **Software Engineer**, using technologies like JavaScript, Python, and Golang.

 Currently, my focus is on **cloud computing and infrastructure as code**.
 I have extensive experience with tools like Terraform, Terragrunt, AWS CDK, and Kubernetes to create **scalable and resilient cloud environments**.